pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 If the <b>Headers</b> attribute (see 14.8.5, "Standard structure attributes") is not specified, any cell in a table may have multiple headers associated with it.
 These headers are defined either explicitly by the <b>Headers</b> attribute, or implicitly, by the following algorithm:
 </del>
 <ins>
-When a cell does not explicitly identify its headers through a <b>Headers</b> attribute, the following algorithm may be used to determine the cell’s headers, if any:
+When a cell does not explicitly identify its headers through a <b>Headers</b> attribute, the following algorithm may be used to determine the cell's headers, if any:
 </ins>
 </p>